newwin01/newwin01/README.md

 ---

 ## Hello!
-My name is Jang Sechang!
+My name is Sechang Jang!
 [[CV]](assets/CV_JSC.pdf)

 I am a Master's student at the Korea Advanced Institute of Science and Technology (KAIST).